Codecademy/docs/content/css/concepts/transform-functions/terms/translate/translate.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The `translate` function translates an element along the X and/or Y axes.
+The `translate` function moves an element along the X- and/or Y-axis.

 ## Syntax